hackclub/jams/jams/batches/sparkletilt-pcb/part-4/en-US.md

 In this workshop, we will take a KiCAD PCB and order it through JLCPCB with assembly[^2].

-If you're just jumping in, make sure you have your [DRC checked](../pcb_level_2/#design-rules-checker) from Part 2 of this workshop series.
+If you're just jumping in, make sure you have your [DRC checked](./part-2#design-rules-checker) from Part 2 of this workshop series.

-Here are some component notes by [@camdan.me](https://hackclub.slack.com/team/U04J96SRS5B):
+Here are some component notes[^3]:
 - The grant allows you to purchase anything from one of the allowed suppliers, including JLCPCB.
 - One of JLCPCB's sister/partner companies, LCSC, stocks virtually every generic component you'd ever need, and all of them can be assembled.
 - Keep in mind that JLCPCB charges a $3 fee for every "extended component" type that they assemble.
 - You will not be able to get specialized components from Adafruit or similar companies through the grant.
-- A complete library of JLCPCB/LCSC components is available at <https://jlcpcb.com/parts>.
+- A complete library of JLCPCB/LCSC components is available at [jlcpcb.com/parts](https://jlcpcb.com/parts).
 - If following the ATMega328P workshop, you will need an Arduino, FTDI board, or any other AVR programmer to flash the bootloader before you can use the board's USB port.
 Verify what you need for your chip.
 ESP32s and RP2040s typically work out of the box.

 ## Install the Extension